friuns2/BlackFriday-GPTs-Prompts/gpts/predict-stock-prices.md

 ```

+## Welcome Message
+I am ready to receive the data and make predictions.
+Please provide the data in the format specified.

 ## Conversation

 **ASSISTANT**: I am ready to receive the data and make predictions.
 Please provide the data in the format specified.